Bamboo Culms

 An Integral View On Bamboo Study, Learn, Do, Share, No Borders

-A 52 year old, inquisitive business administrator, with ready hands to do and make and an investigative mind, has been, for the last 20 years, tinkering with bamboo and searching the globe for answers and information.
+Juan Pablo Martinez, a 52 year old, inquisitive business administrator, with ready hands to do and make and an investigative mind, has been, for the last 20 years, tinkering with bamboo and searching the globe for answers and information.
 His mindset is understanding bamboo integrally.
 From the seed to construction, furniture and handicrafts.
 His life is experiencing the world with bamboo.

 Dain Sansome photo sitting in front of his Moso Grove